UPSC exams

 UPSC SCRA (Special Class Railway Apprentice exam)

-Special Class Railway Apprentice exam conducted by UPSC to train candidates for the undergraduate program in mechanical engineering at Indian Railway Institute of Mechanical and Electrical Engineering at Jamalpur.
-Candidates who wish to appear in SCRA exam should have passed first year of B.Sc. degree in Physics, Chemistry or Mathematics and must be of age 17 years and not more than 21 years on 1st of August of the year candidate is appearing the exam.
+Special Class Railway Apprentice exam conducted by UPSC to train candidates for the undergraduate program in mechanical engineering at the Indian Railway Institute of Mechanical and Electrical Engineering at Jamalpur.
+Candidates who wish to appear in SCRA exam should have passed first year of B.Sc. degree in Physics, Chemistry or Mathematics and must be of age 17 years and not more than 21 years on 1st of August of the year candidate appears on the exam.

 The exam pattern is as follows.